 Store it safely

-This British staple is a classic for a reason – senior food editor Barney reckons that leftover lamb makes the best shepherd’s pies.
-‘Just pulse the cooked meat in a food processor until chopped into small pieces then pour into a large oven proof dish with some leftover gravy.
-Mix well, top with mash and bake in the oven - how shepherd's pie should be!’
+This British staple is a classic for a reason – we reckon that leftover lamb makes the best shepherd’s pies.
+Just pulse the cooked meat in a food processor until chopped into small pieces, then pour into a large ovenproof dish with some leftover gravy.
+Mix well, top with mash and bake in the oven.

 If you’re looking for something a bit more portable than a pie, wrapping your leftovers into a pastry parcel makes a perfect on-the-go meal.
 Pop in any leftover mashed potatoes and use ready-made puff pastry for an even speedier supper.